 I spied the Strawberry Meringue Cake recipe in my April issue of Southern Living.
 This layered dessert is the epitome of spring.
 Eliminating the pecans, which were blended into the meringue, was a must for my picky family; but otherwise, I followed the recipe as written.

 Four layers of meringue were filled with a sublime, doctored up whipped cream and sliced berries.
-Yes, it’s as incredible as it sounds.
+Yes, this strawberry dessert is as incredible as it sounds.
 We all licked our plates clean.

 How to Slice Strawberry Meringue Cake